-The Altoona Branch Campus is located at 508 58th Street, Altoona.
+The Altoona campus is located at 508 58th Street, Altoona.
 It is close to the Altoona Mall and other eating and retail establishments.
 The school was established in 2001 when it was purchased from the Altoona School of Commerce.
+Additional space has been added at 541 58th Street.